Table of Contents

 What Should an MBA Resume Look Like?

-First and foremost, let's talk about how an MBA resume should look.
+First and foremost, let's talk about what a strong MBA resume should look like.
 It sounds small, but you don't want to put a massive amount of effort into your application, only to have your resume be formatted oddly, with odd font size and improperly laid out sections.

-Here are 4 tips for nailing the perfect MBA resume format:
+Here are 4 tips for having the best MBA resume format:

 1. Length